-The size of RIC allows us to provide an unparalleled level of feedback to parents and operate an open door policy with parents are encouraged to come in and speak to Form Tutors or the Head of School about any worries or concerns.
-Parents’ evening is an informal house party event although we do use an appointment system to ensure everyone is seen in a timely way.
+The size of RIC allows us to provide an unparalleled level of feedback to parents and operate an open door policy, with parents encouraged to come in and speak to Form Tutors or the Head of School about any worries or concerns.
+Parents’ evening is an informal event although we do use an appointment system to ensure everyone is seen in a timely way.
 Children accompany parents and introduce them to their teachers.

-Homework is set regularly although students are always given a week to complete tasks rather than there being a daily prep regime.
+Homework is set regularly, although students are always given a week to complete tasks rather than there being a daily prep regime.
 In some subjects there is more of an emphasis on project work and research out of the classroom and all students are given at least one novel each half term outside of their regular English lessons to read and review.
-Students are issued with a homework diary each year and these are checked by tutors and parents on a weekly basis.

 The aim of all work in the Lower School is to encourage students to spend time thinking about what they have been taught and to begin to develop self-motivated exploration of the subjects they will come to study more intensively later.
 Students do not sit back because they are ahead and finished their work, nor do they give up because they are too far behind.
 Our teachers ensure that students are always working at the edge of their competencies.
 Teachers regularly see students individually to help with particular academic problems.
 Students with mild learning difficulties such as dyslexia can easily be accommodated in small classes where everyone is encouraged and supported.